Getting Started with Python Fuzzing Using Atheris

 atheris.Fuzz()

-My testing used some LLM-generated code as the target function, and in less than a second of running this code with python eval_harness.py
+I used some LLM-generated code as the target function, and in less than a second of running it finds an input that causes an uncaught divide-by-zero, as shown at the end of the output:

 === Uncaught Python exception: ===